Wireless for Machine Learning: Review of radio resource management for federated learning

 The papers discussed so far considered perfect \ac{CSI} and error-free transmission.
-In~\cite{chen2019joint} instead, they consider an outage model where packet-errors can happen, with error probability dependent on the allocated bandwidth and transmission power.
+In~\cite{chen2020joint} instead, the authors consider an outage model where packet-errors can happen, with error probability dependent on the allocated bandwidth and transmission power.
 The \ac{FL} averaging step is updated using the outage model to consider potential packet losses.
-With this new averaging step, they prove an upper bound on the learning convergence, see Eq.~(\ref{eq:convergence_rate}) that reveals the impact of packet errors on the training loss.

-The previous RRM papers~\cite{nishio2019client},~\cite{zeng2019energy},~\cite{yang2019energy} aim to maximize user participation.
-The objective of~\cite{chen2019joint} addresses the learning performance more directly by minimizing the upper bound on learning convergence.
-The result is a joint user selection and bandwidth/power allocation scheme, which converges despite the errors, but after convergence, the following optimality gap remains
+With this new averaging step, an upper bound on the learning convergence is derived, that reveals the impact of packet errors on the training loss.
+Using this upper bound, the authors design a joint user selection and bandwidth/power allocation scheme, which converges despite the errors, but after convergence, the following optimality gap remains

-where $l(w^*)$ is the loss of the optimal model, $C$ is a constant depending on the number of training samples and the Lipschitz parameter of the loss function, $N_k$ is the number of training samples at device $k$, $\beta_k$ is an indicator that is 1 if device $k$ is scheduled, and $q_k(b_k, p_k)$ is the probability of packet error given the bandwidth and power allocation.
+where $l(\vtW^\star)$ is the loss of the optimal model, $C$ is a constant depending on the number of training samples and the Lipschitz parameter of the loss function, $N_k$ is the number of training samples at device $k$, $I_k$ is an indicator that is 1 if device $k$ is scheduled, and $q_k(b_k, p_k)$ is the probability of packet error given the bandwidth and power allocation.
 This result shows that proper bandwidth and power allocation reduces the optimality gap, leading to better results after convergence.